-Base Case Planned Rate Stabilization Fund Application
+Base Case Historical and Planned Rate Stabilization Fund Application

-Rate Increase Projections with, and without, Using the RSF
+Rate Increase Projections with, and without, a Reduction in Debt Service Expenses

 Tacoma Power will need to pay increased debt service in 2026 and 2030 through 2034.
 Based on current projections, this would require the rate increases beginning in 2029 to be over 6 percent.
-By accumulating additional funds in our Rate Stabilization Fund and using those funds to defease debt, we hope to reduce the significant rate increases that begin in 2029 to the 3 to 4 percent range of rate increase projections shown in the bottom chart.
+By using funds to defease debt, we hope to reduce the significant rate increases that begin in 2029 to the 3 to 4 percent range of rate increase projections shown in the bottom chart.